Maziarkiani/culturally-adaptive-prompting/human_evaluation/README.md

 ## Notes

 - 7 native speakers per language participated.
-- Raw form responses are not published here to protect evaluator privacy.
+- Raw form responses are not published here.
 Only the blank forms above are included.
 - See Chapter 6, Section 6.6 for the full rubric and procedure.